priyankaroychoudhury05/BooksRecommendation/README.md

 ## Steps

-*Search* script helps to identify the books that I like *Recommendation* script helps to identify the books recommended based on those read by others users with similar tastes as mine
+*Search books* script helps to identify the books that I like
+*Find recommendations* script helps to identify the books recommended based on those read by others users with similar tastes as mine